 Login LockDown – This plugin limits the number of login attempts from a given IP range within a certain time period.

 Akismet – Help you to fight spam comments which can include links to low-quality websites

 Google Captcha – This is an effective and free solution that protects your WordPress website forms from spam entries.

-Scroll Triggered Boxes - It is a lightweight plugin which adds flexible call-to-actions to your WordPress site.
+Scroll Triggered Boxes – It is a lightweight plugin that adds flexible call-to-actions to your WordPress site.
 You can use it to capture email leads.